 Things like toilet paper, paper towels and cleaning supplies are easy to overlook in the whirlwind that comes with moving, but that doesn’t make them any less essential.
-At the very least, you should have a healthy stock of paper towels and toilet tissue, a kitchen specific cleaning product, a bathroom product with bleach, a toilet scrubber (and plunger), a broom and a dust bin along with a wet mop or Swiffer for the floors.
-It’s also a great idea to have a couple of sets of towels to avoid washing the same towel after every use.
+At the very least, you should have a healthy stock of paper towels and toilet tissue, a kitchen specific cleaning product, a bathroom cleaning product, a toilet scrubber (and plunger), a broom and a dust bin along with a wet mop or Swiffer for the floors.
+It’s also a great idea to have a couple of sets of towels to avoid washing the same towel on repeat.

-In terms of stocking your kitchen, while the urge to order food for delivery is ever-present, at the very least purchase basic spices (salt, pepper, steak/chicken seasoning) and a few go-to easy to cook meals (think pasta, rice, frozen or fresh veggies, and meat depending on your diet).
+For your kitchen: while the urge to order food for delivery is ever-present, at the very least purchase basic spices (salt, pepper, steak/chicken seasoning).
+Grab a few go-to easy meals (think pasta, rice, frozen or fresh veggies, and meat depending on your diet).

 For bedroom items, make sure to have a couple of sets of sheets and pillowcases to avoid washing the same set over and over again.
 This also comes in handy when having guests over!

 Prefer to see a list of everything you’ll need?
 Print out our new apartment checklist.